Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

 Recently, a key area in which residual modeling has been applied is in reduced order models (ROMs) of dynamical systems (described in Section \ref{obj:roms}).
 After reducing model complexity to create a ROM, an ML model can be used to model the residual due to the truncation.
 ROM methods were created in response to the problem of many detailed simulations being too expensive to be used in various engineering tasks including design optimization and real-time decision support.
 In San et al. \cite{san2018machine,san2018neural}, a simple NN used to model the error due to the model reduction is shown to sharply reduce high error regions when applied to known differential equations.
 Also, in Wan et al. \cite{wan2018data}, an RNN is used to model the residual between a ROM for prediction of extreme weather events and the available data projected to a reduced-order space.

 As another example, in Kani et al. \cite{kani2017dr} a physics-driven "deep residual recurrent neural network (DR-RNN)" is proposed to find the residual minimiser of numerically discretized PDEs.
-Their architecture involves a stacked RNN embedded with the dynamical structure of the PDEs such that each layer of the NN solves a layer of the residual equations.
+Their architecture involves a stacked RNN embedded with the dynamical structure of the PDEs such that each layer of the RNN solves a layer of the residual equations.
 They showed that DR-RNN sharply reduces both computational cost and time discretization error of the reduced order modeling framework.
+Finally in Blakseth et al. \cite{blakseth2022deep}, a feed-forward neural network is used generate a corrective source term that augments the discretized governing equation of a physics-based model for improved prediction performance.
+This is a more advanced residual model since the ML model is modifying the governing equation itself instead of just the output.